 If there is a ‘skin temperature’ control mode, it needs to be specified.
 The implications of the thermistor (or baby temperature probe) needed to effectively monitor/display (and control in case of skin mode).
 The whole system breaks down if the thermistor fails and it is not an incubator anymore.

-Because it is essential to keep neonates at a constant temperature, the device must regulate accurately and precisely to ensure infant safety.
+The device must regulate temperature accurately and precisely to ensure infant safety, because it is essential to keep neonates at a constant temperature.
 No known safety requirements are specified for this device.

-Lab testing included development of both an electronic prototype and an aesthetic/functional prototype.
+Lab testing included the development of both an electronic prototype and an aesthetic/functional prototype.
 Testing revealed that the electronic prototype could maintain the correct environment for the child.
-The functional/aesthetic prototype showed that a new born could comfortably fit inside the incubator and all of the electronics used along with the inflatable material could be packaged away inside the casing ready for transport.
+The functional/aesthetic prototype showed that a newborn could comfortably fit inside the incubator and all of the electronics used along with the inflatable material could be packaged away inside the casing ready for transport.

 In context photographs (0)